 At this time, planning for the new cables between East Ryde and Top Ryde was put on hold while Ausgrid completed further engagement and assessment on the cable route options between Top Ryde and Wentworth Point.
 For more information on the Top Ryde and Wentworth Point cable project, click on the link on the right hand side of the page.

-The project team is now considering a range of possible underground route options between East Ryde and Top Ryde and we are seeking feedback on these routes as part of the process to select one proposed route for further engagement.
+The project team then considered a range of possible underground route options between East Ryde and Top Ryde and we sought feedback on these routes as part of the process to select one proposed route for further engagement.

-Ausgrid held two information sessions on 23 and 25 August 2016 to let people find out more about the project and to provide feedback on the potential route options.
+Ausgrid held two information sessions on 23 and 25 August 2016 to let people find out more about the project and to seek feedback on the potential route options.

-All feedback will be considered by the project team as part of the process to prepare a proposed route for environmental assessment and for further consultation.
-A summary of the feedback from the sessions and from direct contact with Ausgrid will be published on this project page when ready.
+All feedback has been considered by the project team as part of the process to prepare a proposed route for environmental assessment and for further consultation.
+A summary of the feedback from the sessions and from direct contact with Ausgrid can be viewed via the link at top right.

 Presentations given by members of the project team at the workshop and the community sessions as well as other information can be viewed in the community information and presentations section (see link at top right).